 How to use Repaglinide

 Read the Patient Information leaflet if one is available from your pharmacist before you start using repaglinide and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

-Take this medication by mouth 15 minutes before each meal, usually 2-4 times daily depending on the number of meals or as directed by your doctor.
-Take this drug no earlier than 30 minutes before the meal.
-You may also take it just before the meal if necessary.
+Take this medication by mouth within 30 minutes before each meal as directed by your doctor, usually 2-4 times daily depending on the number of meals.
 Do not take a dose of medication if you are skipping that meal or if your blood sugar is low.

 Use this medication regularly as directed by your doctor in order to get the most benefit from it.
 Carefully follow the medication treatment plan, meal plan, and exercise program your doctor has recommended.

 Check your blood sugar regularly as directed by your doctor.
 Keep track of the results, and share them with your doctor.
 This is very important in order to determine the correct dose.
 Tell your doctor if your blood sugar measurements are too high or too low.
 Your treatment plan may need to be changed.

 This survey is being conducted by the WebMD marketing sciences department.

 Save up to 80% on your prescription with WebMDRx